qutip/qutip-qip/docs/source/qip-simulator.rst

 We will add the measurement gates later.
 This circuit prepares the W-state :math:`\newcommand{\ket}[1]{\left|{#1}\right\rangle} (\ket{001} + \ket{010} + \ket{100})/\sqrt{3}`.
-The simplest way to carry out state evolution through a quantum circuit is providing a input state to the :meth:`.QubitCircuit.run` method.
+The simplest way to carry out state evolution through a quantum circuit is providing an input state to the :meth:`.QubitCircuit.run` method.

 .. testcode::